oliver-lloyd/GPT-PDF/README.md

-# PDF text parser using Chat GPT
+# PDF word counter using Chat GPT

-A Python program to parse the text inside of a PDF file, returning some relevant statistics if desired.
-Current functionality is very basic (prog simply gets line and word counts of the file) but more will be added soon.
+A Python program to parse the text inside of a PDF file using the OpenAI API, returning the word count.

 ## Requirements
 Python libraries: